Start entering a first or last name to find someone.

 The updated B.C. curriculum developed for K-12 education continues to be phased in at Surrey schools during the 2017-18 school year.

-While teachers in kindergarten to Grade 9 are using the new curriculum, teachers in Grades 10 to 12 have been using, or can start using, the new approach on a trial basis to prepare for implementation by the 2018-19 school year.
+While teachers in kindergarten to Grade 9 are now using the fully implemented new curriculum, teachers in Grades 10 to 12 have been using, or can start using, the new approach on a trial basis to prepare for implementation by the 2019-20 school year.
+(An additional year was added to the secondary level transition as per a November 2017 letter from Education Minister Rob Fleming).

 Information from the provincial government about the new curriculum can be found HERE.